 Daytrips from Kefalonia

-11. A day trip to the neighbouring island of Ithaki
+#14 A Day trip to the Neighbouring Island of Ithaki

-Famous for its wilderness walks and tiny harbour villages, as well as the stunning coastline, it’s well worth a visit.
+Famous for its lush greenery, tiny harbour villages, and stunning coastline, it’s well worth a visit.
 A boat tour from Kefalonia will take you from the port of Agia Effima.
 On the way, you might see turtles, dolphins and rare seabirds.
 Enjoy views of Itaki’s Vathy Bay as well as other charming beaches.

 Your next destination is Gidaki Beach, considered by many to be the best beach in Ithaca.
 The turquoise blue waters and the natural landscape with its beautiful, lush vegetation impress every visitor.
 Due to its remoteness, it’s well worth visiting Ithaki while nearby in Kefalonia!

 Zakynthos, known by most foreign tourists as ‘Zante’, is one of seven Ionian islands on the East coast of Greece.
-Zante is well known to European’s as a package holiday destination as well as one of the party capitals of Europe, with its famous Laganas strip and ‘white party.
-Zakynthos also has beautiful beaches and scenery for a more laid back trip!
+Zante is well known to Europeans as a package holiday destination as well as one of the party capitals of Europe, with its famous Laganas strip and ‘white party.
+Zakynthos also has popular beaches and scenery for a more laid back trip!

 Related Post | Things to do in Zakynthos | The Ultimate Guide